smrealms/wiki-data/rules.md

 ## Harassment

 * Harassment of SMR staff (this includes administrators, webboard mods, IRC mods) is unacceptable and will be dealt with on a case by case basis.
-* Harassment of other players should be dealt with in the following way.
+* Harassment of other players should be dealt with in the following way:
     * Players found guilty of this offense will be given between 0 and 20 points.
     * Player being harassed should put the offending player on their Black List ingame to prevent further harassment.
 * Any harassment done through IRC chat will be dealt with by the IRC officers, and considered a separate case from SMR admins.
 Should the IRC officers request an ingame ban, it is a request that may be granted.